corda/corda-docs-portal/content/en/platform/corda/5.0-beta/operating/operating-tutorials/onboarding/mgm-onboarding.md

   "corda.group.truststore.tls.0" : "'$TLS_CA_CERT'"
 }'
 ```
-Optionally, you can set the session certificate trustroot with the property `corda.group.truststore.session.0`, similar to `corda.group.truststore.tls.0`, however when `corda.group.pki.session` is set to `NoPKI`, the session certificates are not validated against a session trustroot.
-For more information, see [Configuring Optional Session Certificates](session-certificates.html).

 ### Build Registration Context Using PowerShell

 To build the registration context using PowerShell, run the following command, setting `TLS_CA_CERT_PATH` to the certificate path: